openid/fapi/fapi-2_0-security-profile.md

  1. shall issue authorization codes with a maximum lifetime of 60 seconds; and
  1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]).

+**NOTE**:
-**NOTE**: To facilitate interoperability, it is recommended that the authorization server also accept its token endpoint URL or the URL of the endpoint at which the assertion was received in the `aud` claim received in client authentication assertions, unless otherwise specified.
+To facilitate interoperability, [@!RFC9126] requires that for the PAR endpoint, the Authorization Server also accepts its token endpoint URL or the URL of the endpoint at which the assertion was received in the `aud` claim received in client authentication assertions.
+This specification recommends extending this practice to other authorization server endpoints as well.

 **NOTE**: Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the Authorization Server issues a new refresh token to the client as part of the